The hydrostatic mass bias in The Three Hundred clusters

 \section{Conclusions}

 In this work the 3D profiles of temperature, pressure and gas density of a set of almost 300 cluster are analysed.
-These clusters are extracted from {\sc The Three Hundred} project simulations.
-From the profiles, we recover the hydrostatic masses and the hydrostatic mass biases.
-The bias dependencies on redshift, dynamical state and mass dependence are studied.
-We do not find any correlation between the bias and these quantities, in agreement with other simulations.
+These clusters are extracted from {\sc The Three Hundred} simulations.
+From the profiles, we recover the HE masses and their biases.
+The bias dependencies on redshift, dynamical state and mass are studied.
+We do not find correlation between the bias and these quantities, in agreement with other simulations.
 We also find that the very disturbed systems tend to have a negative bias, namely an overestimation of the mass with HE.

 Moreover, we analysed the bias in 12 major-mergers.
 Before the merger, the objects are on average relaxed.
 During the merger, the main object gets more and more disturbed, due to the secondary object which is being absorbed, translating into a steepening in the thermodynamic profiles.
-This causes an overestimation of the mass with HE, namely the bias reaches negative values.
+This causes an overestimation of the mass with HE, i.e. the bias reaches negative values.
 As soon as the merger phase ends, the cluster gets back to a more relaxed state, and the bias assumes the typical values of relaxed clusters.